 While these are some common things to do before you start your move, this is not the complete list.
 There are many other things to keep in mind.

 There are a number of mistakes that people make when they move.
 While mistakes do happen, there are some that can be avoided.
 There are some common mistakes that people make when they move aboard and some ways to avoid making them to make things work as you move.

 Even when getting a Visa, some countries will still want you to have a passport.
 If your passport is outdated this may delay the moving process.
 Make sure you have all of your paper work in order and everything is valid before you move.
 Some countries will have a specific time period that your passport must be valid for before moving.
 You may need to have an active and valid passport for at least six months before traveling to your new country.

 Develop a Budget

 Moving is expensive especially when you are moving aboard.
 You want to develop a budget so you will have enough money for the move and any unexpected expense that are going to arise.
-Even if you have looked up the average cost of living in your new country you need to be prepared for additional expenses.
-You need to add in the cost of the physical move, traveling expenses, and even the cost of food when moving.
+Even if you have looked up the average cost of living abroad in your new country, you need to be prepared for additional expenses.
+Apart from living expenses, you need to add in the cost of the physical move, traveling expenses, the cost of finding a new work if you haven’t, and even the cost of food when moving.
 There are some other expenses that you may need to pay.
 This includes any taxes, legal services, and permits.
 This should be included into your budget.
 It is important to make sure you have enough money for the move.

-These are some common things to keep in mind when you are moving abroad.
-If you follow this checklist as a guideline it will make the moving process easier and you will be able to move without an issue.
+These are some common things to remember when you are moving abroad.
+If you follow this checklist as a guideline it will make the moving process easier and you will be able to start to move without an issue.